aws/aws-toolkit-azure-devops/Docs/getting-started.rst

 Install the AWS Tools for VSTS Extension
 ========================================

-The AWS extension for VSTS is installed from the `Visual Studio Marketplace <https://marketplace.visualstudio.com/vsts>`_.
+The AWS Tools for VSTS is installed from the
+`Visual Studio Marketplace <https://marketplace.visualstudio.com/vsts>`_.
 Sign in to your VSTS account, then search for *AWS Tools for Microsoft Visual Studio Team Services*.
-Choose :guilabel:`Install` to download the extension for VSTS, or choose :guilabel:`Download` to download to Team Foundation Server.
+Choose :guilabel:`Install` to download to VSTS, or choose :guilabel:`Download` to install into an on-premises Team Foundation Server.

        .. image:: images/AWSVSTSdownload.png
           :alt: Download Team Services Extension